 - get a job (in some cases)

-Bankruptcy is done in federal court, and the filing fee is around $160, not including any attorney’s fees.
+Bankruptcy is done in federal court.
+There is a filing fee to pay.
+You will probably need to pay a lawyer to help.
 There are two kinds of personal bankruptcy:

-- This is also known as reorganization, and allows debtors to keep property like a mortgaged house or car.
-It often lets you repay on a default for three to five years instead of forfeiting property.
-However, if you can’t come up with an acceptable plan to catch up on your debt, you can kiss that house or car goodbye.
+- This is also known as reorganization, and allows debtors to keep some things they own like a mortgaged house or car.
+It often lets you repay on a default for three to five years instead of giving up property.
+However, if you do not have a good plan to catch up on your debt, they can take some things.

 - This is straight bankruptcy or liquidation, where they sell off all assets not exempt in your state.
 You might be able to keep work tools and basic furniture.
 The court may sell your property through what is known as receivership or turn it over to creditors.
 You can only file Chapter 7 every six years.